burakboduroglu/burakboduroglu/README.md

 ### Contact 📫

 Explore my captivating blog on `Developer Community` and watch the exciting introduction video of my top project on `YouTube`.
-You can also find my coding challenges on `CodeWars`, `HackerRank`, and `LeetCode`, where I continue to learn and grow. ⚡
+You can also find my coding challenges on `CodeWars` and `HackerRank` where I continue to learn and grow. ⚡
 <br>

 <div align="center">